-4.16.3 Additional Pension Concession
+4.17.3 Additional Pension Concession

 Council has the discretion to offer an additional pension concession, above that level funded by State government, should it choose to do so.
-As for the concession provided by the State Government, the Council-funded additional pension concession can only be applied to eligible pensioners covered under the section 4.12 above.
+As per the concession provided by the State Government, the Council-funded additional pension concession can only be applied to eligible pensioners covered under the section 4.13 above.